Profiles of CRNAs

 World War I Anesthetist

 A practitioner in anesthesia for more than 50 years, Sophie Winton began her career at Swedish Hospital in Minneapolis where she was trained in anesthesia.
 In 1918 she joined the Nursing Corps, then part of the Red Cross, and was assigned to Mobile Hospital No. 1 in the Chateau-Thierry area in France, often giving as many as 25-30 anesthetics a day with open drop ether and chloroform.
-She received the French Croix de Guerre and six oversea service bars for her service on the front lines during World War I.
+She received the French Croix de Guerre and six overseas service bars for her service on the front lines during World War I.

-In 1933, she lent her financial support in a test case in California that was to have far-reaching effects on the practice of nurse anesthesia: Chalmers-Francis v Nelson.
+In 1933, she lent her financial support in a test case in California that was to have far reaching effects on the practice of nurse anesthesia: Chalmers-Francis v Nelson.
 Winton was an early independent practitioner and managed her own dental and plastic surgery clinic in California until 1960.
 She was awarded honors by the Mexican Dental Association in conjunction with the International Dental Association for her advancement in the delivery of dental anesthesia.
 In 1984 she was presented with the AANA’s Agatha Hodgins Award for Outstanding Accomplishment.

 Additional Information

-• Garde JF.
+- Garde JF.
 CRNA pioneer Sophie Winton dies at age 102.
 AANA NewsBulletin.
 1989;43(6):4.

-• Miriam Shupp and Sophie Winton presented with 10th AANA Annual Agatha Hodgins Award for Outstanding Accomplishment.
+- Miriam Shupp and Sophie Winton presented with 10th AANA Annual Agatha Hodgins Award for Outstanding Accomplishment.
 AANA NewsBulletin.
 1984;38(11):5-7.